-Only in October, I decided to start planning of this short trip.
-After checking few hikes, I had strong feeling that we will spend three days in the pine woods, so no fall, no foliage.
+Only in October, I decided to start planning for this short trip.
+After checking a few hikes, I had a strong feeling that we will spend three days in the pine woods, so no fall, no foliage.

 It was a great and warm Saturday morning when we drove up to the Sierras from Fresno.
 The elevation rose dramatically, and the valley was almost lost in the haze of the prescribed fires when my eyes started to catch bright spots.
 Maples (or maple alike) trees met us in the mountains.
 Oh, they were so gorgeous!
 We passed Shaver Lake, and nearest Huntington Lake, when found snow on the shadow side of the mountains.
 Wait, it was a hot October few miles back?!